 Types of Clipping Path

-After understanding how a clipping path works, it’s important to know the different types.
-The right clipping path technique depends on how simple or complex the object is.
+Once you understand how the process works, the next step is to explore the different types.
+Choosing the right technique depends on how simple or complex the object is.

-A simple or basic clipping path is a clipping path technique used to cut out objects with simple shapes from their backgrounds.
-Examples include boxes, bottles, etc. This is a quick process that requires a single path with minimal anchor points.
+A simple or basic path is used to isolate objects with straightforward shapes from their backgrounds, such as boxes or bottles.
+It typically requires a single path with minimal anchor points, making it a quick process.

-A medium clipping path handles objects with slight curves or minor details, such as shoes, handbags, or small accessories.
+Medium paths are suitable for items that have slight curves and a moderate level of detail, including shoes, handbags, and small accessories.
 This technique requires more precision than simple clipping paths. eCommerce product photography often uses medium clipping paths to make products look neat and clean.

 A complex clipping path is used for objects with many curves and small details, such as jewelry, plants, or decorative items.
 This technique uses many anchor points and usually requires careful manual work to keep the edges accurate.
 Complex clipping paths are perfect for high-quality product photos, catalogs, and marketing images where clean results are important.

-Understanding these types helps you decide whether to create the clipping path yourself or hire a professional clipping path service for high-quality results.
+Understanding these types can help you decide whether to handle the work yourself or hire a professional service for high-quality results.

 Clipping Path Cost & Price Per Image

-A common question is: How much does a clipping path cost per image?
+A common question people ask is how much it costs per image.
 Pricing varies depending on complexity, quantity, delivery time, and add-ons.
 Below are industry-standard ranges.

 Clipping Path Price Breakdown